 The Company's cash requirements for the operations of its oil and gas business in the Philippines and Indonesia, for the whole year of 2015 is budgeted at a total of Php179.7 Million, which will be adequately funded by its cash and short-term investments.
-There will be a need for the Company to raise additional funds for any expansion of its existing oil and gas projects which may be undertaken in 2015.
-There are plans to increase the present manpower staff or engage the services of consultants when needed for the technical support requirements and acquire additional computer equipment for these projects.
+The present manpower staff maybe increased or the services of consultants maybe engaged when needed for the technical support requirements.